Is the route well sign-posted?

 What can I expect at the checkpoints?

-You can expect the usual ultra treats of sandwiches, crisps, bars, sweets etc. along with water, coke, squash and hot water for tea/coffee where possible.
+You can expect plenty of smiles and encouragement and the usual ultra treats of crisps, fruit, bars, sweets etc. along with water, coke, squash and hot water for tea/coffee, as detailed below.
 Sanitary products will be available.

-It is very important to let us know of any dietary requirements at the time of entering so that we can try to accommodate for everyone's needs.
-However, if you do have special dietary requirements, please ensure that you are adequately prepared with food options that you know work for you, as we may not always be able to get it right or be able to offer what you need at the checkpoints.
+Please let us know of any dietary requirements at the time of entering so that we can try to accommodate for everyone's needs.
+However, if you do have special dietary requirements, please ensure that you are adequately prepared with food options that you know work for you, as we may not always get it right or be able to offer exactly what you are looking for at the checkpoints.

 What can I expect at the finish?

 Somewhere warm to rest and wash down a bit along with some hot food and drink.
-Toilets and changing facilities will also be available.
+Toilets, showers and changing facilities will also be available (you'll need to bring a towel etc).

 Can I pop into shops/cafes on route?